zenobio93/seat-docs/docs/guides/installation/basic_installation/nginx.md

 # Nginx

+!!! warning

     This page is still a work in progress and not in its final state.
 To get you going though, install nginx according for your host OS based on the guides here:

 - [Ubuntu](/guides/installation/manual_installation/ubuntu/#nginx)
 - [Debian](/guides/installation/manual_installation/debian/#web-service)